-This ability for a pair of loudspeakers to deliver the illusion of a sound coming from a location in space between them is called phantom imaging or stereo imaging or simply imaging.
+This ability for a pair of loudspeakers to deliver the illusion of a sound coming from a location in space between them is called phantom imaging, stereo imaging, or simply imaging.

 Now pay attention to the apparent distance to the voice.
-If the Beam Width Control of the loudspeakers is set to "Narrow" mode, the voice will appear to floating at a distance somewhere between you and the loudspeakers.
-This is illustrated in Figure 5.3.
+If the Beam Width Control of the loudspeakers is set to "Narrow" mode, the voice will appear to floating roughly half-way between you and the loudspeakers.
+This is shown in Figure 5.3.